Do you find yourself giving so much in a relationship and receiving little support from your partner in return?

 The path towards resilience and autonomy both within and outside of a relationship requires you to find ways you can support and care for yourself, without being fully reliant on the presence or behaviour of another person.
 This means experimenting with and exploring a range of various self-care practices that are effective methods of self-soothing, and that also allow you to cultivate a kind and compassionate inward relationship (so, not merely shutting yourself down or numbing yourself out).
 These might include journalling, meditation, yoga & exercise, therapy, getting the right amount of sleep, having a creative outlet, spending time with family/friends, etc.

 If you need a little extra support when it comes to relationships and communication, you can check out our free relationships toolkit which is loaded up with killer content to help you make better, more meaningful connections with others.
 We also have a number of Indigo practitioners who are experts when it comes to relationships.
-Do our Perfect Match quiz here to find the Indigo practitioner who is perfect for you!
+Find them here.

 This post was written by @ashking – Indigo’s Content Manager and resident horror movie fanatic.
 If you’re keen to do a little more work on your inward relationship, you’ll love our online course, Get Your Shit Together!
 Or you can get customised guidance by booking a one-on-one session with one of our Indigo practitioners.